-Summary: Currently in the design phase, this project will add approximately 1.8-miles of new passing siding railroad track adjacent to the existing mainline track, which will enhance operational efficiency of passenger services within the LOSSAN rail corridor.
-The 100 percent design plans have been reviewed by SCRRA and the City of San Juan Capistrano.
-Final design comments from SCRRA and the City are being resolved and incorporated.
-Completion of the design phase is expected in third quarter of 2018 and construction is expected to begin in early-2019.
+Summary: Design phase completed last quarter.
+Project currently in the advertise and award phase, this project will add approximately 1.8-miles of new passing siding railroad track adjacent to the existing mainline track, which will enhance operational efficiency of passenger services within the LOSSAN rail corridor.
+The project was advertised on August 27 and anticipated bid opening date on October 23.
+Construction is expected to begin in early-2019 after Board approval.
 This project is marked "red" in the CAP, signifying a delay of more than three months.